 It is the aim of this scheme for most files to be stored on Google Drive using cloud storage.
 This means that students can use the Internet for saving their work in addition to any use of the hard disk.

 Yes.
 The college provides unique charging facilities with chargeable lockers to be available for every child.
-Pupils will be expected to have a fully charged device at the start of each school day.
-A fully charged device is a required part of the pupil’s equipment.
+Pupils will be expected to have a suitably charged device at the start of each school day.
+A suitably charged device is a required part of the pupil’s equipment.
 If a pupil comes to school without their device or one which is not adequately charged then they will receive sanctions in line with the school’s Behaviour or IT Policy.
 Please also see the above question How does my child get a locker?

 We would expect devices to be charged for the start of each school day, so responsibility will be put on pupils to ensure they come to school with a fully charged device.